Menstrual Cycle Optimization with Feast/Famine Cycling

 When To Fast

 While feast famine cycling is incredibly beneficial, women have to be even more intentional than men.
 Female bodies can be extremely sensitive to calorie restriction and restrictive diets.
-Low calorie intake from fasting or restricting certain nutrients can impact the hypothalamus and disrupt gonadotropin-releasing hormone (GnRH) release, which is responsible for the release of the follicle-stimulating hormone (FSH) and luteinizing hormone (LH) that are critical for your menstrual cycle, hormonal function, and reproductive health.
+Low calorie intake from fasting or restricting certain nutrients can impact the hypothalamus and disrupt gonadotropin-releasing hormone (GnRH) release, which is responsible for the release of the follicle-stimulating hormone (FSH) and luteinizing hormone (LH) that is critical for your menstrual cycle, hormonal function, and reproductive health.

 If these hormones are not functioning properly, it may result in irregular periods, amenorrhea, infertility, ovary reduction, and poor bone health (18, 19, 20, 21).
 To protect your hormonal and reproductive health and optimize your menstrual cycle while benefiting from feast famine cycling, it is critical that you pay attention to when you are fasting and when you are feasting.
 You not only have to make sure to refuel properly during the eating window of your intermittent fast but pay attention to what days you are fasting and what days you are not fasting at all.

 If you practice intermittent or extended fasting, Day 1 to 10 and Day 17 to 21 is the time to do that if you have a ~28-day cycle.
-This is the time when your hormones are at their lowest and it is a great time to reduce insulin, reduce inflammation and activate autophagy.
+This is the time when your hormones are at their lowest and it is a great time to reduce insulin, reduce inflammation, and activate autophagy.

 Getting Into Ketosis and Fasting